Tariffs for individual visit

 |Standard ticket||€5 per person|

 |Children 6-12, 65+, teachers card and EDC (European Disability Card)||€3 per person|

-CORONA UPDATE: The Flemish Tram and Bus Museum does not work with professional personnel and may only open when the complete cultural sector is free.
-Individual visits and group visits remain adjourned until further notice.
+CORONA UPDATE: The Flemish Tram and Bus Museum opens on 3 july if the Corona relaxations permit it.
+Group visits remain adjourned until further notice.
 When the situation is more clear you will read it here or on our Facebook page.

 The museum is open for visitors from 13.00 to 16.30 on Saturdays, Sundays and official holidays from mid April to mid October .
 In 2021 this is (with reserve for Corona measures) from Saturday 17th April to Sunday 10th October.
 Groups of more than 10 people should apply in advance (temporarily not possible)

 Vlatam offers guided group visits which give an overview of the history of public transport in our country, but not on Mondays and Thursdays.
 The visit takes about two hours.
 Access to several trams and buses is possible.
 A request should be sent two months in advance.
 A guided group is limited to 20 people, the fixed price is 120 Euro.
 For nursery schools or pupils up to 12 years we organise an adapted visit with corresponding conditions.

 Please send your request to firstname.lastname@example.org.

 The museum is accessible for persons with disabilities, there are adapted toilets.
 Take care: in the museum lie tracks with grooved rails, superelevated in the curves, this requires special attention for wheel chair users.
 Several vehicles are accessible, but have high floors with steps.
 Not allowed in the museum are: dogs (unless arm carried), bicycles, roller skates and food stuffs.